 AB 1702 Maienshein Professions and vocations: incarceration.
 Continue to watch

 AB 1710 Dickinson Personal information: privacy.
 Change to watch.
 Has to do with credit card reporting.
 Not sure any counties keep credit card information.
-But countie should be aware of the issue.
+But counties should be aware of the issue.

 AB 2286 Wagner Process servers.
 Dead